Thy-Gamer/Farming-Simulator-15/README.md

 13)http://marhu.net/phpBB3/viewtopic.php?f=137&t=1422 For selling pigs and beef 14)http://www.modhub.us/farming-simulator-2015-mods/garant-kotte-slurrytanker-v1-1/ Slurry Tanker for selling slurry.

-MODS (5,7,10) DO NOT WORK BUT STILL DOWNLOAD THEM PLEASE
+MODS (5,7,10) DO NOT WORK BUT STILL DOWNLOAD THEM PLEASE!

 All Mods Need To Be Unzipped
 And Moved To Farming Simnulator 2015 Mods